nimorats/License_Plate_Detection/README.md

 Greetings reader.

-This is a Work in Progress Project.
+Disclaimer !

-Hence, kindly refrain from depending on the code on its entirety.
+kindly refrain from depending on the code on its entirety.
+We are implementing a better version currently.

 Thanks!